DMSaunders/Recommending-Paths-to-Occupations/capstone_plan.md

 # Capstone Plan

 ## Initial Planning
-  what are the assumptions about the data
+- [] what are the assumptions about the data
     * I will find correlations between features and my target
-    * Some of my 'free will' features inputs/outputs mock schedule
+    * Some of my 'free will' features will be correlated with nonfreewill demographics - address this
+    * I will have enough people per the 23 occupation groups to treat them as separate datasets
+    * Occupation codes are representative of reality.
+Since we know this is only partially true, cluster a new target?
+- [] inputs/outputs
+    * csv file for CA, unless there is not enough data, then csv for entire US
+- [] schedule
+    *
 - [x] put data in an S3 bucket
-- [] make github repo for project
+- [x] make github repo for project

 ## Scrum Meetings